-i.
-The direct method emphasizes oral practice.
+- i)The Direct Method emphasises oral practice.
 At the first stage, auditory and vocal skills are taught.
-Pronunciation practice is given.

-- ii.
-There is no use of mother tongue in the class.
-The teacher speaks only in English, while also using pictures, models and other Audio Visual Aids. - iii.
-In the middle years, further practice in listening and speaking is given.
+Pronunciation practice is given. - ii)There is no use of mother tongue in the class, and there is an English atmosphere.
+The teacher speaks only in English, using pictures, models and other Audio Visual Aids. - iii)In the middle years, further practice in listening and speaking is given.
 Pupils are trained to read English.
-They are encouraged to write. - iv.
-Grammar is not taught in isolation.
+They are encouraged to write. - iv) Grammar is not taught in isolation.
 It is taught inductively and through situation.
 Again A.V.
 Aids come to the help of the teacher.
-Grammar rules are deduced from examples. - v.
-Vocabulary is given importance.
+Grammar rules are deduced from examples. - V) Vocabulary is given importance.
 Words are chosen on the basis of the pupil's environment and suited to his experience.
 Concrete words are chosen first.
 Objects are shown and the respective words are linked with them.
-Students learn to use the new words in conversation. - vi.
-In the third stage, since the pupils would have acquired a fair mastery of the language skills, literature is introduced.
+Students learn to use the new words in conversation. - vi) In the third stage, since the pupils would have acquired a fair mastery of the language skills, literature is introduced.